teams4u charity uk

 This does not have to be the case.

-Fund a student scholarship so she can learn either catering, tailoring or hairdressing and skills to run a business.
+For £25 a month you can sponsor a student so she can learn either catering, tailoring or hairdressing and skills to run a business.

 Once she starts learning, she can use the money you send to buy materials such as food ingredients, fabric or hair products.
 She will use these materials in college to learn to make products.
 Then, she can sell the products she makes to provide a living for herself while she studies.

 Our vocational colleges offer a lifeline to students who are determined to build brighter, independent futures.
 But these colleges don’t stand alone.
-They’re supported by a unique and sustainable social enterprise.
+They’re supported by a sustainable social enterprise.

-Our team in Sierra Leone sources discarded palm nuts—a byproduct often left to rot—and transforms them into oil, a valuable product used by local communities.
+Our team in Sierra Leone sources palm kernels – a by-product often left to rot – and transforms them into oil, a valuable product used by local communities.
 The oil extraction process has many steps; from sourcing waste palm kernels, to processing them to extract oil, and then transporting it to sell.

-This is a sustainable way to reuse agricultural waste to produce rubber oil that is used locally by the community.
-Not only that, our Palm Oil Project also helps us create more job opportunities and while all profits from the sales go directly to fund our Vocational Colleges.
+This is a sustainable way to reuse agricultural waste to produce oil that is used locally by the community.
+Not only that, our palm oil project also helps us create more job opportunities and while all profits from the sales go directly to fund our vocational colleges.
 It’s a unique system that helps us maximise our impact!

 Sign up to our newsletter